Eviloliv3/vsy-chat-server/README.md

 # VSY Project - Chat Server

 The project is a chat server exclusively written in java.
 The server is failsafe, if two instances are started, connection oriented and state saving.
-All data is stored redundantly.
+All data is stored redundantly using files in json format.
 Client socket connections are handled on a per-thread basis up to a maximum of 10 connections, allowing authenticated clients to communicate with their contacts via text based messages.
 Besides the client connection handler threads, the server starts additional service threads:
 * PacketAssignmentService: handles Packet routing using the publish-/subscribe pattern
 * ClientStatusSynchronizationService: handles remotely connected client status changes and relays client status changes that are relevant for other connected clients
-* InterServerCommunicationService: checks packages coming from another chat server All connection points within the server are represented by a PacketBuffer that essentially is a BlockingDeque, enabling all main Packet processing entities to work asynchronously.
+* InterServerCommunicationService: checks packages coming from another chat server

+All connection points within the server are represented by a PacketBuffer that essentially is a BlockingDeque, enabling all main Packet processing entities to work asynchronously.
 Parts of the application that are used by both the server and client side are a part of their own modules, e.g. Packet transmission through sockets, transmission related objects.
 # Motivation